mcsc-impact-climate/Geo-FTADS-Analysis/README.md

 # Interactive geospatial decision support tool for trucking fleet decarbonization

-This repo contains code to produce and interactively visualize publicly available geospatial data to support trucking fleets in navigating the transition to alternative energy carriers.
+This repo contains code to produce and synthesize visualize publicly available geospatial data to support trucking fleets in navigating the transition to alternative energy carriers.
 The tool uses data from the "freight analysis framework" (FAF5) database and other public data sources.

+The layers can be interactively visualized using the Geo-FTADS tool ([link to the Geo-FTADS code repo](https://github.com/mcsc-impact-climate/Geo-FTADS)).

 ## Pre-requisites
 * python3